Chapter 16:

 I know I was just acting in defense, but still.
 I have mortally wounded someone.
 That’s really bad.

-Everything looked unfamiliar.
+Nothing looked familiar.
 Like I’d stepped into a new part of this world.
 If I relied only on my eyes, I’d be hopelessly lost.
-But my ears still caught the crashing, the shouting, the magic clashing like thunder.
+But my ears still caught the crashing and clashing noise of a magical brawl.

 I could run.
 Escape them both.
 Start over somewhere quiet.
 No more fire.
 No drowning.
 No more confusion.
 Maybe I can find someone who will talk to me normally.
 Not someone who will princess me this or princess me that.